evolvingstuff/vdw2/content/posts/hip-fracture-and-vitamin-d-health-abc-study.md

 * [Hip fractures reduced 30 % with 800 IU of vitamin D – meta-analysis July 2012](/posts/hip-fractures-reduced-30-percent-with-800-iu-of-vitamin-d-meta-analysis)

-* <a href="/posts/mobility-disability-19x-more-likely-if-had-low-level-of-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2714">Mobility Disability 1.9X more likely if had low level of vitamin D – May 2012</a> another paper based on the same study
+* [Mobility Disability 1.9X more likely if had low level of vitamin D – May 2012](/posts/mobility-disability-19x-more-likely-if-had-low-level-of-vitamin-d) another paper based on the same study